SuchithaMisra/CSE3150/Exercises/Exercise05/README.md

     ```bash
     ./lambda_main
     ```
-   //Prompted to enter an integer to run through the function
+    ---> Will be prompted to enter an integer to run through the function

 This will run the main file and unit tests for the perfect number implementation.